Farseer-NMR/FarSeer-NMR/CONTRIBUTING.md

     arg2='bar'
     )
 ```

-Alignment with opening delimiter it's feasible, but annoying and difficult to maintain because introduces partial indentation blocks.
+Alignment with opening delimiter it's allowed by PEP8, but annoying and difficult to maintain (in my personal opinion) because it introduces partial indentation blocks.
 Let's not use it.

 No:
 ```python